List of Fear the Walking Dead characters: Troy Otto

 After being exiled from the ranch, Troy lives off of the land while continuing to write in his journal.
 He revisits the scene of the helicopter crash, finds a grenade launcher and buries the rancher Walker had disfigured.
 Troy visits Nick in the night and warns him that the ranch will be destroyed.
 Nick and Jake set out to find Troy and discover him using the grenade launcher to guide a herd of walking dead toward the ranch.
 Troy explains that the herd will kill people or force them into the desert, as he was, and only the fittest will survive.
 Jake holds Troy at gunpoint but hesitates on learning that Nick killed their father and Alicia kept it secret.
 Jake is bitten and dies following an amputation, and Troy mourns his brother, saying he brought the herd to regain their legacy.
 A wall of trailers and RVs hope to turn the herd but this fails and the ranchers and natives evacuate to the bunker-like pantry.
 Troy subsequently joins Nick in an attempt to rescue the survivors from the pantry, but it fails, leaving them trapped until Madison, Strand and Walker arrive to rescue them and Alicia, Ofelia and Crazy Dog, the only survivors of the group that had gone into the pantry.

 Following the destruction of the ranch, Troy joins Madison's group with Nick covering up his friend's role in the ranch's destruction.
 Troy travels with Nick in particular, forming a deep bond with him.
 However, Troy's actions come to light during the fight for the dam with Troy proving to be unrepentant.
-Enraged, Madison bashes Troy's head in with a hammer in revenge, killing him.
+Enraged, Madison bashes Troy's head in with a hammer in revenge, seemingly killing him.
 His body is subsequently washed out with the flood when the dam is destroyed.